kittisuw/gitops-argocd/README.md

 # Add folder for apply different config for each environment
 $ mkdir overlays
 $ cd overlays
-$ mkdir development production staging
+$ mkdir dev stage prod

-# Add config for test patch image verision to folder development
+# Add config for each environment for test pach image version
-# ArgoCD will looking this file for base config and patch config file
+# ArgoCD will watching kustomiation.yaml
+# repeat this step to prod, stage folder
+$ cd dev
 $ vi kustomization.yaml
 ---
 bases: